gobeam/go-cold/README.md

 1) React.js (Redux Saga)
 2) React Material UI

+## Acknowledgement
+Blocked page html we inspired from this link [https://codepen.io/leenalavanya/pen/OogLRd](https://codepen.io/leenalavanya/pen/OogLRd) .
+If you know Html & CSS you make change in blocked.html file inside build folder and make your custom blocked page.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License
 Released under the MIT License - see `LICENSE.txt` for details.